lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

   * It's a real app

-About the environment, we will use the version ``4.8.4-12207`` of Telegram (February 18, 2018) on an Android 6.0.1 device with an AArch64 architecture (Samsung Galaxy S6)
+Regarding the environment, we will use the version ``4.8.4-12207`` of Telegram (February 18, 2018) on an Android 6.0.1 device with an AArch64 architecture (Samsung Galaxy S6)

 Injection with LIEF
 ###################